-Make wider turns than normal when towing, so the trailer will not go over soft shoulders, over curbs, or strike road signs, trees, or other objects.
+Make wide turns when towing to prevent the trailer from crossing over soft shoulders or curbs, or striking road signs, trees, or other objects.
 Always signal turns well in advance.
 Do not steer or brake suddenly.

-Driving on Grades
+Towing on Grades

-Reduce speed and shift to a lower gear before starting down a long or steep downhill grade.
-If the transmission is not shifted down, the brakes may overheat and result in reduced braking efficiency.
+Reduce speed and shift to a lower gear before descending a long or steep downhill grade.
+If the transmission is not downshifted, the brakes may overheat, resulting in reduced braking efficiency.

-The vehicle can tow in D (Drive).
-Shift the transmission to a lower gear if the transmission shifts too often under heavy loads and/or hilly conditions.
+Tow in D (Drive).
+If the transmission shifts too often under heavy loads and/or hilly conditions, consider shifting the transmission to a lower gear, or if equipped, use Tow/ Haul Mode.

-When towing at higher altitudes, engine coolant will boil at a lower temperature than at lower altitudes.
-If the engine is turned off immediately after towing at high altitude on steep uphill grades, the vehicle could show signs similar to engine overheating.
-To avoid this, let the engine run, preferably on level ground, with the transmission in P (Park) for a few minutes before turning the engine off.
-If the overheat warning comes on, see Engine Overheating $\Rightarrow$ 258.
+Coolant boils at a lower temperature at higher altitudes than at lower altitudes.
+If the vehicle is turned off Immediately after towing at a high altitude on steep uphill grades, the vehicle may show signs of overheating.
+To avoid this, let the vehicle run, preferably on level ground, with the transmission in P (Park) for a few minutes before turning the vehicle off.
 Parking on Hills